GrassRootsCrypto/GrassRootsCrypto.github.io/_posts/2022-10-03-THORFi-Savings-POL.md

 Single sided Savings is coming to THORChain using Synths.
 See my orginal Synth Series here to understand them in detail.

 This video covers THORFi Savings with Yield Bearing Synths.
-As the minting Synths is capped, POL has been introducted work around this.
+As the minting Synths is capped, POL has been introduced to work around this.

 ### Yield Bearing Synths and POL
 {% include video id="Up2-arSzH5k" provider="youtube" %}